rhomobile/rhomobile-docs/docs/en/2.2.0/rhoelements/keycapture.md

 ###Use of Key Capture module on Localized Operating Systems
 Users of the key capture module with Chinese, Korean and Japanese operating systems should bear the following in mind: Internally the KeyCapture module stores key representations as VK codes, therefore the key event will always return VK_PROCESSKEY (229) and keys can not be individually specified.
 The JavaScript standard document.onkeyup can be used as an indication of which key has been pressed.

-###Behavior of function keys on Zebra - Psion WM Devices
+###Behavior of function keys on Zebra WM Devices
-The keycode value of function keys on Zebra - Psion WM devices doesnot return Microsoft virtual keyCode value.
-Instead, it returns the Psion proprietary Unicode value.
-Hence inorder to get the Microsoft virtual keyCode value one must refer [Function Key Mapping On Zebra - Psion Windows Mobile Device](http://zebra-stage.github.io/enterprise-browser/1-5/guide/keycapture/#mappingpsionfunctionkeys) guide.
+The keycode value of function keys on Zebra WM devices doesnot return Microsoft virtual keyCode value.
+Instead, it returns the proprietary Unicode value.
+Hence inorder to get the Microsoft virtual keyCode value one must refer [Function Key Mapping On Zebra Windows Mobile Device](http://zebra-stage.github.io/enterprise-browser/1-5/guide/keycapture/#mappingpsionfunctionkeys) guide.
 The device for which Function Key Mapping is applicable is listed below.

 * Workabout Pro 4 WEH Device
 * Omnii XT15 WEH Device